-We have audited the accompanying statement of assets and liabilities, including the schedule of investments, of PIMCO Dynamic Bond Portfolio (one of the portfolios constituting PIMCO Variable Insurance Trust, hereafter referred to as the "Portfolio") as of December 31, 2020, the related statement of operations for the year ended December 31, 2020, the statement of changes in net assets for each of the two years in the period ended December 31, 2020, including the related notes, and the financial highlights for each of the five years in the period ended December 31, 2020 (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Portfolio as of December 31, 2020, the results of its operations for the year then ended, the changes in its net assets for each of the two years in the period ended December 31, 2020 and the financial highlights for each of the five years in the period ended December 31, 2020 in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated statement of assets and liabilities, including the consolidated schedule of investments, of PIMCO CommodityRealReturn® Strategy Portfolio and its subsidiary (one of the portfolios constituting PIMCO Variable Insurance Trust, hereafter referred to as the "Portfolio") as of December 31, 2020, the related consolidated statements of operations and cash flows for the year ended December 31, 2020, the consolidated statement of changes in net assets for each of the two years in the period ended December 31, 2020, including the related notes, and the financial highlights (consolidated) for each of the five years in the period ended December 31, 2020 (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Portfolio as of December 31, 2020, the results of its operations and its cash flows for the year then ended, the changes in its net assets for each of the financial highlights for each of the two years in the period ended December 31, 2020, including the related position of the two years in the period ended December 31, 2020, and the financial highlights for each of the five years in the period ended December 31, 2020 in conformity with accounting principles generally accepted in the United States of America.